-Asthma is a respiratory condition typified by recurrent episodic symptoms that can include shortness of breath and wheezing due to an airway obstruction that is reversible either spontaneously or with treatment.
+Asthma is a respiratory condition typified by recurrent episodic symptoms, which can include shortness of breath and wheezing, due to an airway obstruction that is reversible either spontaneously or with treatment.

-The following beta-2 agonists DO NOT require a TUE:
+The following inhaled beta-2 agonists do not require a TUE:

-Glucocorticoids: Systemic treatment with glucocorticoids is prohibited in-competition and requires a TUE when used during or immediately prior to competition (i.e. within 7 days).
-An extended TUE for up to 12 months will be considered, but further evidence regarding the severity and frequency of the asthma will be required.
-It is worthwhile checking with the sport what is designated as ‘in-competition’.
+Systemic treatment with glucocorticoids is prohibited in competition and requires a TUE when used during or immediately prior to (i.e. within 7 days) competition.
+An extended TUE for up to 12 months will be considered but further evidence regarding the severity and frequency of the asthma will be required.
+It is worthwhile checking with your sport what is designated as ‘in competition’.

-What information is required for a TUE application?
+What information is required in your application for a TUE?